PCMDI/pcmdi.github.io/research/metrics/v1.7.0/enso/index.md

 # El Niño-Southern Oscillation (ENSO)
 <br/>
 The El Niño-Southern Oscillation (ENSO) is the dominant mode of interannual variability in the tropical Pacific and has far-reaching impacts on climate around the world.
-It is therefore key to ensure the correct simulation of ENSO in state-of-the-art Earty System models.
+It is therefore key to ensure the correct simulation of ENSO in state-of-the-art Earth System models.
 A community-wide synthesis of metrics to evaluate the performance, teleconnections and processes of ENSO in coupled GCMs is now underway, led by the ENSO Metrics Working Group of the [International CLIVAR Pacific Panel][clivar_pacific].
 <br/>
 <br/>